Wormhole Solutions and Pre-inflationary Epoch in $F(R, T)$ Gravity with Axion Fields: Inflationary universe in the EAdS spacetime

-Due to the condition \(a_{\text{min}} \sqrt{(1-\frac{2\lambda}{\kappa})\tilde{V}_0} \ll 1\), we can expand the preceding equation,
+Due to the condition \(a_{\text{min}} \sqrt{\delta\tilde{V}_0} \ll 1\), we can expand the preceding equation,

-Under the conditions of $(1+{\lambda}/{\kappa})\tilde{Q} = 0$, we return to the theoretical framework proposed in reference \cite{Betzios:2024oli}.
+Under the condition of $\alpha\tilde{Q} = 0$, we return to the theoretical framework proposed in reference \cite{Betzios:2024oli}.
 Within this framework, the Euclidean space is characterized by a smooth half \(S^4\) geometry, and the \(EAdS\) asymptotic region becomes completely detached.
 As a result, the action is reduced to $-{4\pi^2}/{\kappa \tilde{V}_0}$, which is exactly half of the action of a de Sitter instanton, consistent with the no-boundary proposal.
-However, it is crucial to examine the cases where $(1+{\lambda}/{\kappa})\tilde{Q} $ is small but non-zero, especially in the framework of \(F(R,T)\) theory.
-To delve deeper into these scenarios, we proceed to differentiate the previously discussed results with respect to \( \tilde{V_0}\),
+However, it is crucial to examine the cases where $\alpha\tilde{Q} $ is small but non-zero, especially in the framework of \(F(R,T)\) theory.
+To further explore these scenarios, we proceed to differentiate the previously discussed results with respect to \( \tilde{V_0}\),

 To gain a deeper understanding of the properties at the extremum points, it is necessary to compute the second derivative of \( \tilde{V_0}\).